HenrikBengtsson/matrixStats/revdep/problems.md

     Package which this enhances but not available for checking: ‘doSNOW’
     ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is  5.9Mb
-      sub-directories of 1Mb or more:
-        R     3.0Mb
-        doc   1.6Mb
-    ```

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespace in Imports field not imported from: ‘MatrixGenerics’